Are you currently experiencing symptoms or have you been exposed to COVID-19?

 How to Notify the College – COVID-19 Communication Protocol

-Any student who has tested positive for COVID-19, experiencing symptoms, or with known exposure must:
+Any student who has tested positive for COVID-19, experiencing symptoms, or with known exposure should:

 - Stay home and seek medical advice.